Computer Basics: What Is an Output Device? Plus 10 Examples

-What is an Output Device?
+What Is an Output Device?

 10 Examples of Output Devices

-- Audio Speakers
+- Computer Speakers

 - Sound Card

 - Video Card

 - Speech-Generating Device